charlie-brewis/minesweeper_python/README.md

 # minesweeper_python
-Minesweeper game in python using the graphics.py library
+Minesweeper game in python using the graphics.py library.
+I have made this project to consolidate my self-learning of Object Oriented Programming.